Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     for a thorough description of options and theory.
 A list of references can be found there, too.

     We have included more variables in 3D-RISM calculations than the ones available in the MMPBSA.py original code.
-That way, users can be more in control and tackle various issues (e.g., convergence problems).
+That way, users can be more in control and tackle various issues (_e.g._, convergence problems).

     **3D-RISM variables and their default values:**